-Presentation

-tion 25% Guidelines for paper/website project are identified below (Separate guidelines are identified for PubH 6120 and PubH 3120.)

-Participation 25% Students are expected to be on time for class, attend all classes for the entire time allocated, and participate in discussions/presentation of paper/website project.
-NOTE that 10% of this participation grade will be associated with quizzes that will be given on random weeks within the first FIVE minutes of class time.
+Midterm examination 25% Final examination 25% Paper/Website Presentation 25% Guidelines for white paper/Website project are identified below (Separate guidelines are identified for PubH 6120 and PubH 3120.)
+Participation 25% Students are expected to be on time for class, attend all classes for the entire time allocated, and participate in discussions/presentation of white paper/Website project.
+NOTE that 15% of this participation grade will be associated with weekly quizzes.

-Required Paper/Website Project and Presentation (1-3 persons): Guidelines (PubH 6120):
+Required White Paper/Website Presentation (1-3 persons): Guidelines (PubH 6120):